-Oklahoma Baptist University's 2000 Harvest Queen and King and their Court were named from a group of 17 candidates Saturday evening at the annual Alumni Showcase Harvest Festival.
+Oklahoma Baptist University's 2002 Harvest Queen and King and their Court were named from a group of 18 seniors Saturday evening at the annual Alumni Showcase and Harvest Festival.

-Also selected for the Harvest Court was Best All-Around Woman Joy Redfearn, senior oboe performance major from Hurst, Texas, and Best All-Around Man Brian Nelson, science education major from Calumet.
+Also selected for the Harvest Court was Best All-Around Woman Angie Burton, a marketing major from Tulsa, and Best All-Around Man Nathan Funk, a Bible major from Clinton.

 The Harvest Court members are selected by the OBU student body.
-An initial student vote determines the three candidates in each category and then students vote again to elect the final winners.
+An initial student vote determines the three finalists in each category and a final student vote again to elect the winners.